 Don’t forget to take note of these risks you might face during your trip to Madagascar.
 Being aware of these will help you plan well in advance for any eventuality.

 Political situation: There has been increasing political instability in the country for the last few years, and military presence in cities has been on the rise.
-Avoid getting into confrontations with armed guards, and avoid army barracks or camps when you travel.
+However, that won't be an issue for you if you avoid getting into confrontations with armed guards and steer clear of army barracks or camps when you travel.

-  Petty crime: Some of the most popular attractions and urban areas have a considerable risk of theft.
-Keep your valuables safe and in your line of sight at all times, especially at crowded places like railway stations, ticket counters, etc.
+Petty crime: Keep your valuables safe and in your line of sight at all times, especially at crowded places like railway stations or ticket counters to avoid any mishaps.

 Madagascar Travel Medical Insurance for International Travelers - FAQs

 These pointers will help you with the key information you need to plan a vacation trip to the wonderful island of Madagascar.